 Students making requests to the Committee on Academic Status (CAS) are asking for exceptions to College regulations.
 If the request is related to a physical or mental health condition, students should complete a Medical Review Committee petition instead.
 Petition approval is not automatic and is generally given only when circumstances are extraordinary.
 Students are required to continue attending their present class schedule until notified in writing of the Committee’s final decision.
-Students are expected to be knowledgeable about College policies and regulations as set forth in The College of William and Mary Undergraduate Course Catalog.
+Students are expected to be knowledgeable about College policies and regulations as set forth in The College of William & Mary Undergraduate Course Catalog.

 Students are encouraged to meet with a member of the Dean of Students staff if they have questions concerning academic policies, the exception being requested by this petition, or Committee on Academic Status procedures.
 Please call 757-221-2510 for an appointment.